 |Note the value for Outline Width.
 This is the thickness of the outline of lakes.To examine the colour values for the outline, click the outline colour patch (the outline color icon), then click More Colors.
 Change the colour model to HSV (click the black arrow for a selection of colour models).
 Write down the three numbers for Hue, Saturation and Value.
 You can use these values later for symbolizing creeks.|

 Symbolizing Line Features

-To symbolize creeks, we might wish to match the lakes outlines (although the creeks might be considered ‘ephemeral’, they also represent where gullies are (gullies are good indicators of topography).
+To symbolize creeks, we might wish to match the lakes outlines (although creeks might be considered ‘ephemeral’, they represent where gullies are – as good indicators of topography.

 |Note the colour model and values as seen for the lake outline:HSV206, 96, 96 (your values may be different)

 Examine the Attribute Table for Roads.
-Symbolize roads by the surface categories and create a hierarchy for the road surfaces for paved, campus and gravel.
+Symbolize roads by the surface categories and create a hierarchy for the road surfaces for main and campus.
 You might keep roads as solid lines, but you may change the colour and width.
 To set up the hierarchy:

 - Right click the roads layer and select properties

 - Click on the Categories option (in the left hand pane) keeping Unique Values selected